Faisal-pixel/eni-brand-architect-fs/thinking.md

     date: string;
     image: string;
     bgColor: string;
-};
+    latestArticle: boolean; (default all latestArticle field will be false) };
 For the blog list in the create-blog-post the data structure is different, what we have is:
 {